mtgjson/mtgjson-website/docs/data-models/card-set/README.md

 > - **Introduced:** `v4.0.0`

 > ### setCode
-> The set code of the card.
+> The set printing code that the card is from.
 >
 > - **Type:** `string`
 > - **Introduced:** `v5.0.1`